 The national park is technically located in Šibenik-Knin County.
 The park itself is based on the ecosystems of two major rivers in Croatia: Krka River and the Čikola River.

-From Zagreb, Krka is about 4 hours driving but if the timelines worked out you could theoretically fly to Split from Zagreb and drive an hour to the park.
+From Zagreb, Krka is about 4 hours driving so you could theoretically visit it on a day trip from Zagreb.
 That said, the park’s south entrances are about an hour driving by car from Split but longer by connecting buses, which we will get to below.

 Getting to Krka National Park

 There are a few different options for heading to Krka.
 You could rent a car and drive yourself there or you could take a “special” bus that takes you straight to Skradin.

 There are routes between Zagreb and Split that go direct and stop in Skradin.
 You can check getbybus.com to get more information.

 Alternatively, you could use public transport and piece together a trip if you had to.
 This second option is what we ended up doing.
 The details of our trip are below.